Listen to a live recording:

 RM I think we need to get that stuff into the literature.
 We’re in a bad spot when the literature’s not reflecting the way that people really live.

 DS It’s true.
-Another thing I noticed in “Demonology”, well this is sort of part of Purple America too, your idea of the sort of undistinguished American.
-You go to great lengths to say that this guy is a regular guy, a regular guy.
+Another thing I noticed in “Demonology”, well this is sort of part of Purple America too, your idea of the undistinguished American.
+You go to great lengths to say that this guy is a regular guy.
 And I thought that a lot of your work centers on this insistence on ordinariness.
 And I was also thinking that part of the power of your work and its cultural resonance is that you’ve been able to reinvigorate the middle class white guy.
 Like, you’ve made him compassionate again, and sympathetic.
 Do you think that’s true?

 RM I hope so. (laughter_) It’s to say the same thing I was saying before, about getting Wal-Mart into the literature.
 Not Wal-Mart, actually, you know what I mean. (_laughter) The whole idea that the characters in the work have to be sympathetic, there’s a kind of hackneyed idea that really adheres to contemporary fiction.
 If you read New York Times reviews of contemporary fiction, you’ll find reviewers saying, Oh, you know, this character is unsympathetic.
 A lot of the people walking past this building right now are unsympathetic.
 Or at first glance, they appear to be.
 I felt like, I’ve been attracted to trying to get at the psychology of regular people, and invited in.
 And instead of saying, Oh, this guy’s a loser.
 Hex Raitliffe in Purple America is a loser because he’s a publicist, the worst possible profession for a character in a novel.
 I wanted him to have a hideous profession.